cbeams/spring-framework-2.5.x/samples/petclinic/readme.txt

 All data access strategies can work with JTA for transaction management, by activating the JtaTransactionManager and a JndiObjectFactoryBean that refers to a transactional container DataSource.
-The default for Hibernate is HibernateTransactionManager; for OJB, PersistenceBrokerTransactionManager;
+The default for JDBC is DataSourceTransactionManager; for Hibernate, HibernateTransactionManager;
-for TopLink TopLinkTransactionManager; for JDBC, DataSourceTransactionManager.
+for TopLink TopLinkTransactionManager; for JPA, JpaTransactionManager.
 Those local strategies allow for working with any locally defined DataSource.

 Note that in the default case, the sample configurations specify Spring's